IBM-Cloud/auto-scaling-demo/README.md

 You can deploy your own instance of this app to Bluemix.
 To do this, you can either use the _Deploy to Bluemix_ button for an automated deployment or follow the steps below to create and deploy your app manually.

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy)
-**Note**: If deploying by this method, the app will fail on first deploy.
-After this initial failure, you must complete steps 7-8 below in order to successfully start your app.

 ## Files